Andrewnetwork/BookReviews/_pages/about.md

 permalink: /about/
 ---

 Writing about what one reads is the best way to fully process it.
-This website is a collection of book reviews that I've written to help me better appreciate and connect with the books I read.
+This website is a collection of my book reviews written to help me better appreciate and connect with the books I read.

 I'm currently working on my first novel and reading widely has helped me refine my writing.
 I'm committed to reading because I'm committed to writing.
 This site is a product of this commitment.